Prompt Engineering Services | LLM Systems

 Few-shot example libraries

-Curated libraries of input/output examples that demonstrate the correct behaviour for your specific use case.
-Examples selected to cover the edge cases that trip up zero-shot prompting, unusual phrasings, ambiguous requests, domain-specific terminology, and format requirements.
-Dynamic few-shot selection that retrieves the most relevant examples for each user query rather than including a fixed set.
+Curated input/output example libraries that demonstrate the correct behavior for your use case, selected to cover the edge cases that trip up zero-shot prompting.
+Dynamic few-shot selection retrieves the most relevant examples for each query rather than including a fixed set.

 Chain-of-thought prompt design

-Prompts that guide the model through explicit reasoning steps before producing a final answer, effective for multi-step problems, numerical reasoning, logical analysis, and structured decision-making.
-Chain-of-thought designs that produce intermediate reasoning the system can validate before showing the user, catching wrong answers before they reach production.
+Prompts that guide the model through explicit reasoning steps before a final answer, effective for multi-step problems, numerical reasoning, and structured decisions.
+The intermediate reasoning is validated before it reaches the user, catching wrong answers before production.

 Tool use and function calling

-Tool and function definitions for models that support tool calling, designed so the LLM reliably selects the right tool, passes the right parameters, and handles tool results correctly.
-Tool definitions for database queries, API calls, calculation functions, and external lookups.
+Tool and function definitions designed so the LLM reliably selects the right tool, passes the right parameters, and handles results correctly across database queries, API calls, and external lookups.
 The function calling layer that makes your AI agent reliable rather than unpredictable.

 Output validation and guardrails

-Structured output parsing, schema validation, format enforcement, and semantic guardrails that catch outputs that don't meet requirements before they reach the user.
-Retry logic with refined prompts for outputs that fail validation.
-Fallback handling for queries that the model can't reliably answer, directing users to human support rather than producing a confident wrong answer.
+Structured output parsing, schema validation, and semantic guardrails that catch non-conforming outputs before they reach the user, with retry logic for outputs that fail validation.
+Queries the model can't reliably answer fall back to human support rather than a confident wrong answer.

 Prompt evaluation frameworks